Grand Canyon 1-Day Whitewater Rafting Trip

 The Morning of Your Rafting Adventure

 On the day of your whitewater trip, you will check-in at 7:00 a.m. with the Hualapai River Runners in the lobby of the Hualapai Lodge in Peach Springs, Arizona (Grand Canyon West).
 From the Hualapai Lodge, you will travel by bus 1-hour down a scenic dirt road into the Grand Canyon.
-Trips launch from Diamond Creek at the confluence with the Colorado River.
+The motor rafts launch from Diamond Creek at the confluence with the Colorado River.

 Getting to Peach Springs